aperloff/sublime-hexbindec/README.md

 - context menu -> Convert Numbers

 ## Setup
-You can setup patterns to identify binary, decimal and hexadecimal numbers for each syntax just by adding the following settings to the syntax specific settings file `<scope>.sublime-settings`.
+You can setup patterns to identify binary, fixed point, decimal, and hexadecimal numbers for each syntax just by adding the following settings to the syntax specific settings file `<scope>.sublime-settings`.

 ```javascript
 	// ...